HiddenTrail/semiauto/README.md

 For keyword `Assert Images Are Similar` all values should be 1.0 to succeed and for keyword `Assert Images Are Not Similar` all values should be less than 1.0.

 Keywords and algorithms are implemented as [Robot Framework Python library](https://github.com/HiddenTrail/semiauto/blob/main/libs/ImageSimilarityLibrary.py).

+Everything including the main tasks of uploading and verifying are done by the Robot Framework script.

 Fully automatic test can be executed by:
 ```